Kittenlover229/tangerine/lectures/lecture2/README.md

 print(x[1])
 ```

+* The simplest list is an empty one.
+You can also construct the list using the `list()` function.

 * And we are seing a 2.
 I wonder why that it.

 * It is like this for many reasons, mainly convinience and historic ones.
-Zero is absolutely a valid integer and ther is no need to disregard it when working with lists, but I prefer another point of view.

-* In the eldrich programming language C there were no lists, there was raw memory and you had something that was point to a "blob of integers" or "blob of floats".
+Zero is absolutely a valid integer and ther is no nnanguage C there were no lists, there was raw memory and you had something that was point to a "blob of integers" or "blob of floats".
 When you wanted to get a specific element you would count how many integers or floats respectively it was from the start.
 The first integer in a sequence was of course 0 integers or floats away from the start so its index was zero.

 ```
 My lovely integer storage: